fortunejs/fortune/README.md

 # Fortune.js

 Fortune is a framework for hypermedia applications.
+It provides modular interfaces for database adapters, serializers, and I/O which can be implemented in protocols such as HTTP.
+A baseline of defaults are included: Node Embedded Database (NeDB), JSON API serializer, and HTTP server.

 Get it by installing from npm:
 ```